Arkaroola: Birds

-Arkaroola is part of the 1890 km2 Gammon Ranges and Arkaroola Important Bird Area (IBA), identified as such by BirdLife International because it supports a population of the restricted-range short-tailed grasswren as well as populations of the pied honeyeater, chirruping wedgebill and cinnamon quail-thrush.
+Arkaroola is part of the 1890 km2 Gammon Ranges and Arkaroola Important Bird Area (IBA), identified as such by BirdLife International because it supports a population of the restricted-range short-tailed grasswren as well as populations of the pied honeyeater, chirruping wedgebill, and cinnamon quail-thrush.

 Tourist activities

 Road loops and 4WD tracks

 There are self-drive and organised tour tracks for 2-wheel drives and 4-wheel drives, ranging from beginner to advanced in difficulty.

 The Echo Camp Backtrack self-drive track leads through some wonderful country and then over the hills (rough) and down onto the plains east of the Flinders Ranges.
 This joins another track back to Arkaroola via Claude's Pass, Stubb's Waterhole, Bararranna Gorge (an area where yellow-footed rock wallabies are commonly found), Welcome Pound and back to the main road to the Arkaroola Village.

 Organised tours provide trips along the ridge top track with three lookouts that end at Siller's Lookout, providing a view across the plains towards Lake Frome and the Beverley Uranium Mine.
-Siller's Lookout is named after Bill Siller MBE, whose uranium exploration companies constructed the Ridge Top Tour track in the late 1960s.
+Siller's Lookout is named after Bill Siller, whose uranium exploration companies constructed the Ridge Top Tour track in the late 1960s.
 Beverley Uranium Mine, also discovered by Bill Siller's companies, is named after his wife, Beverley.
-The track was put in by Mr Jim Hodgekinson, an expatriate Canadian.
+The track was put in by Jim Hodgekinson, an expatriate Canadian.

 Bushwalking

-There are a number of walking trails available, guided and self-guided, some are marked and described by the Royal Geographical Society of Australia (SA).
+There are a number of walking trails available, guided and self-guided.
+Some are marked and described by the Royal Geographical Society of South Australia.